About Tania

 Echoes of War, released in 2021, is inspired by my father’s Italian heritage and is set in Mussolini’s fascist Italy in the years leading up to and including World War Two.
 At a time of great upheaval with men trying to pull the world apart, this is one woman’s story of determination to find a life’s work, her place in the world she lives in and the passion of a deep and abiding love.
 This novel was released in 2022 under the new title, Daughter of Calabria.

-A Woman of Courage, will be published in November 2023.
-I’ve turned to my husband’s family stories with this novel which is set in Northern England in the 1890s and the late Victorian era.
+With A Woman of Courage, published in November 2023, I turned to my husband’s family stories.
+This novel is set in Northern England in the 1890s and the late Victorian era.
 From the exciting, progressive hive of London to the traditional villages of the rural north, A Woman of Courage rings with the strength and struggles of women at a time of momentous change … and the choices one woman must make for her voice to be heard.

 I have many more ideas for stories, accumulated while researching my family history, and I’m excited to continue writing historical fiction for many years to come.

-When I’m not writing, I love to continue my research into family history and get back to reading, anything from contemporary fiction to autobiography, but my favourites are historical fiction and fantasy.
-I also enjoy watching the odd movie or compelling tv series, continuing my wonderful yoga classes and taking more walks with my two gorgeous dogs.
-And of course, I’m busy with my beautiful family (three teenagers, my husband and two dogs!); cooking, which I enjoy most of the time, being number one taxi driver to the kids, cheer leader, support person and keeping the household running!
+When I’m not writing, I love to continue my research into family history and read for pleasure, anything from contemporary fiction to autobiography, but my favourites are historical fiction and fantasy.
+I also enjoy watching a good movie or compelling tv series and taking time to continue with my wonderful yoga classes and walking more with my two gorgeous dogs.
+And of course, I’m still busy with my beautiful family, even though all three children have finally left school.
+Who knew how much food teenagers consume?!
+So when I’m not engrossed in my writing, I enjoy getting into the kitchen and cooking things I know they love.
+And it’s even better when we cook together as a family and enjoy the results over games, conversation and laughter.

 Sign up to receive newsletters